 Find California State Property Records

-Property records are public in California, and the public can visit any county’s website to search for property records within that county, typically through an online Index Search.
+Members of the public can visit any county’s website to search for property records within that county, typically through an online index search.
 This search will usually provide:

 - Property ownership information